AffectAnalysisGroup/PyAFAR/README.md

 ## Infant Models
 The Infant models are not yet available.
 For participant privacy, they must be encrypted.
 We have encountered difficulties in encrypting the models and are working to resolve them.
-They will be released as soon as reliable encryption is achieved.
+Infant models will be released as soon as reliable encryption is achieved.

 ## Citations